|

 Symphony No. 2, by Jean Sibelius

-bas-relief: (Bah-ruh-LEEF) sculptural relief in which the projection from the
+(Bah-ruh-LEEF) sculptural relief in which the projection from the

 surrounding surface is slight and no part of the modeled